-Architects, designers, developers and technologists who are interested in the development, deployment and interoperation of trusted systems may find this document helpful in understanding the architecture defined by the TNC-SG.
+Architects, designers, developers and technologists who are interested in the development, deployment and interoperation of trusted platforms may find this document helpful in understanding the architecture defined by the TNC-SG.
+The TNC approach enables more transparency into the trust decision made by a trusted platform as it allows inspection within the systems boundary.